 Note: Be sure to have a 7-day supply of pet medications

 Nice to Have Prep Items for your Home

-If you plan to try and spare additional damage to your home during the aftermath of a storm, it’s important to have some basic supplies on hand to repair the roof, close off broken windows, remove fallen trees, etc.
+If you plan to try and spare additional damage to your home during the aftermath of a storm, it’s important to have some basic supplies on hand to repair the roof, close off broken windows or secure your hurricane storm shutters, remove fallen trees, etc.

 - $15 – $45 Each | Large waterproof tarps, to cover the roof or an exposed area if the wind or weather breach the roof or side of your home.
 Covering with a tarp is only a temporary measure, but can prevent thousands of dollars of added damage, as well as help to preserve keepsakes in your home by preventing water from coming in.

 - $15 – $25 Each | Sheets of 1/2 or 5/8 inch plywood to cover broken windows, doors, etc.

 - $15 – $60 | Assortment of various screws, nails and other fasteners to hold down tarps, secure plywood if needed, etc.

 - $400 – $14,000 | Backup power generator for temporary or whole house use during a power outage.